Secure Boot

 • secure boot signing key is a standard ECDSA public/private key pair in PEM format, see Image Signing Algorithm.

-• The public key from this key pair is compiled into the software bootloader.
+• The public key from this key pair is compiled into the second stage bootloader.
 It is only used for signature verification purposes and not signature creation.
 This public key is used to verify the second stage of booting, including the partition table and app image, before booting continues.
 The public key can be freely distributed; it does not need to be kept secret.

 • The private key from this key pair must be securely kept private, as anyone who has this key can authenticate to any bootloader that is configured with a secure boot and the matching public key.